|

 And then on

-first to admit he’s still got a lot to learn, but I’m pleased with his
+to admit he’s still got a lot to learn, but I’m pleased with his efforts so

 like what he’s done to my arm, and the angel he did on “Daddies Little Angel TM ” is quite impressive…